-The Ombudsperson the has implemented Cooperation Agreement with UNHCR regarding the monitoring of migrant crossing points and strengthening the observation of their rights.
+The Ombudsperson has implemented the Cooperation Agreement with UNHCR regarding the monitoring of migrant crossing points and strengthening the observation of their rights.
 In this regard, aside from assigning two Ombudsperson representatives in Gjirokastra and Shkodra, during 2019 it was also decided to assign an Ombudsperson representative in Kapshtica border crossing in Korça.
 The total amount obtained from this agreement for the reporting year equals to ALL 5,597 thousand.

 In May 2019, the Ombudsperson signed a Cooperation Agreement with UNICEF for the purpose of guaranteeing and protecting children's rights.
-The focus of this Cooperation Agreement concerns the organization of promotional activities in schools and communities, supported by the Ministry of Education, Youth and Sports, aiming to increase the number of cases addressed by the OP institution; initiate the dialog with the Ministry of Education, Youth and Sports to include information the Ombudsperson and Human rights on institutions in school curriculum and texts; assess the implementation of recommendations made by the Ombudsperson regarding the monitoring of conditions and treatment of children deprived of liberty and encourage public dialog on the implementation of the Children Code by the Serious Crimes Court.
+The focus of this Cooperation Agreement concerns the organization of promotional activities in schools and communities, supported by the Ministry of Education, Youth and Sports, aiming to increase the number of cases addressed by the OP institution; initiate the dialog with the Ministry of Education, Youth and Sports to include information on the Ombudsperson and Human rights institutions in school curriculum and texts; assess the implementation of recommendations made by the Ombudsperson regarding the monitoring of conditions and treatment of children deprived of liberty and encourage public dialog on the implementation of the Children Code by the Serious Crimes Court.
 The total amount obtained from this agreement is ALL 2.213 thousand, of which, ALL 1.489 thousand were spent during 2019 for carrying out activities and paying the two external experts.

-In view of the Grant Agreement between the Republic of Bulgaria Embassy in Tirana and Albanian Ombudsperson the (a Fund 30 amounting EUR thousand), the to Ombudsperson was awarded a project for strengthening administrative capacities.
+In view of the Grant Agreement between the Republic of Bulgaria Embassy in Tirana and the Albanian Ombudsperson (a Fund amounting to EUR 30 thousand), the Ombudsperson was awarded a project for strengthening administrative capacities.
 The project concerned the strengthening of staff capacities, raising the public and institutional awareness on the importance of implementing the Ombudsperson's recommendations and improving the complaint addressing system in the institution.
 Its term was for the January 2018 - August 2019 period.
 During the reporting year, an amount of ALL 2,251 thousand from this project has been used primarily for promotion activities, information technology upgrading and staff training.

-In September 2019, the Ombudsperson became part of the project funded by the Justice Program of the European Union titled "Component B - Boosting Competences in Penitentiary Staff in Europe", that will be implemented in coordination with six other the OP institution is ALL 3.728 thousand.
+In September 2019, the Ombudsperson became part of the project funded by the Justice Program of the European Union titled "Component B - Boosting Competences in Penitentiary Staff in Europe", that will be implemented in coordination with six other European institutions.
+This project's duration is 24 (twenty-four months) and its value for the OP institution is ALL 3.728 thousand.
 The general goal of this project is raising awareness and boosting the capacities of the civil staff in prisons as regards an issue of great importance to the European Union: managing cultural diversity in compliance with the EU legislation and standards on the rights of foreign prisoners.
-This goal will be achieved through the Train-the-Trainers program, sharing and combining the best practices, awareness activities and practical multi-lingual tools.
+This goal will be achieved through the Train-the-

+Trainers program, sharing and combining the best practices, awareness activities and practical multi-lingual tools.